All Eyes On Ibuprofen: What You Need To Know

 Ibuprofen, like other NSAIDs, reduces blood flow to the kidneys.
 This is not usually a problem if you are healthy and take ibuprofen at the recommended dosages for short periods of time only (like a maximum of 3 days for fever or 10 days for pain).

 However, NSAID use can be a problem for people with pre-existing kidney disease or in those who are dehydrated.
-People with heart disease, high blood pressure, liver disease, who are over the age of 65 or who take diuretic medications like hydrochlorothiazide (HCTZ) or furosemide (Lasix) should talk with their doctor before taking NSAIDs.
+People with heart disease, high blood pressure, liver disease, who are over the age of 65 or who take diuretics like hydrochlorothiazide (Aquazide H) or furosemide (Lasix) should talk with their doctor before taking NSAIDs.

 Water Retention Not Good For Blood Pressure